zsparal/api-documentation/source/onboarding/getting-started.rst

 Onboard your customers at Mollie
 ================================
-This guide section will help you with the process of getting your customers onboarded at Mollie.
+This guide section will help you in the process of getting your customers onboarded at Mollie.
 From the first OAuth permission to sending data about your customer, all steps will be covered.

 We are using the concept of a new customer but you can use the Onboarding APIs also for existing merchants that have